I’m nobody! Who are you?

 are all anxious questions that can start to crop up when a polyamorous person needs to step back and spend a bunch of time alone.
 It’s like we somehow give up our right to alone time when we get involved with a 2nd (or 3rd, or…) person.
 There simply isn’t enough time to go around already, so what often gets sacrificed is that “blank” spot on the calendar where I’m “not doing anything anyway.”
 It’s hard enough for introverts to guard their alone time as it is, but add being poly to the mix and sometimes it feels like one almost has to set up steel walls and guard dogs to keep a “free” night on the calendar!

 So how do we, as people who are often driven toward and sustained by multiple connections, manage these connections in a time of overwhelm, or when we need to DISconnect?
 How do we do this without insulting our partner/s, or sacrificing future connections?
 What are some strategies to use … or NOT to use?
 What are some strategies that might have worked for YOU in the past?
 I’d love to hear from YOU about this.
 Feel free to comment here, or in Facebook.
-You can contact me directly, or use the handy form below.
+You can contact me directly, or use the handy web form.
 It’s all good!

 In the meantime… I’ll be in my office… alone. ;^)